merenlab/anvio.org/tutorials/visualizing-mass-spec-data/index.md

 {% include IMAGE path="/images/visualizing-mass-spec-data/Figure_11.png" width=90 %}

+At some point my display lookedlike this, pretty colorful, and containing all the information:

 {% include IMAGE path="/images/visualizing-mass-spec-data/Figure_12.png" width=90 %}

-This is much clearer—and also pretty colorful :)

-To keep things consistent, we used the same colors to structure the additional data layers.
-We then exported the figure as an SVG file and made final edits using an SVG editor ([Inkscape](https://inkscape.org/) in this case, but any program that can work with SVG files will do).
+Then it evolved further with the removal of some layers that didn't seem to contribute much to the story we wished to tell, changing colors to make it easier for people to follow in a paper format, etc.

+Then I exported the display that I was comfortable with, and brought it to [Inkscape](https://inkscape.org/) to continue working with it.
+Inkscape is an open-source and free SVG editor, but you can edit anvi'o interactive interface exports in any vector graphics editor.

 The final figure looks like this:

 {% include IMAGE path="/images/visualizing-mass-spec-data/Figure_13.png" width=90 %}

+The figure shows the distribution of molecular formulas that are clustered based on their occurrence across pure cultures and microbial consortia.
+For each co-culture, rows in black show the molecular formulas produced by the respective bacterial isolate, rows in red show the molecular formulas observed in the respective co-culture and rows in light grey highlight novel and consumed molecular formulas.
+The dark grey bars on the right side show the molecular formula count for each culture and co-culture along with the predicted molecular formula count in dark blue and the number of preserved, produced and consumed molecular formulas in dark grey.
+The green stacked bars show the relative abundance of each isolate in the co-cultures, with SH4 in green, SH22 in light blue-green, SH24 in turquoise and SH40 in dark green.
+The orange stacked bars below show the relative contribution of novel (orange), consumed (peach) and preserved (dark red) molecular formulas in the respective co-cultures.

 ## Conclusion

 For our project, we learned a lot from this visualization that helped us interpret the data.
 Additionally, this figure contains information that we would have usually split across several individual figures, but bringing everything together in one display made it much easier to describe and discuss the observations.

 I hope this tutorial gives you some inspiration as well as practical means to visualize your own mass-spec data in anvi'o.
-If anything was unclear, please feel free to comment below or reach out to me on Discord with your questions.
+If anything was unclear, please feel free to comment below, reach out to me directly, or write to the anvi'o community on Discord.
 Thanks for reading!

 {% include _join-anvio-discord.html %}